 The movie had some problems, but Margot Robbie was fantastic.
 Was it the best performance I have seen this year?
 I am honestly not sure, but she definitely deserved Oscar recognition for this role, as she absolutely transformed into the character.
-I understand that the physical transformation was mostly due to the hair and make-up department, but it was the behavioral transformation that was so impressive.
+I understand that the physical transformation was mostly due to the hair and make-up department, but the behavioral transformation was just as impressive.
 I never saw much of Tonya Harding outside this movie, so I do not have a lot to go by regarding the accuracy of the performance, but Margot Robbie depicted the character in a way that really fit this story.
 Tonya was alone, she had a chip on her shoulder, she was damaged, she was desperate, and she was proud.
-This was a very complex character and a very dramatic role, yet Margot Robbie knocked it out of the park.
+This was a complex character and a very dramatic role, and Margot Robbie knocked it out of the park.

 Con: Jeff (-4pts)

 Jeff was an odd character, in my opinion.
 Sebastian Stan did a decent enough job, but the character was severely inconsistent.
 I completely that this character was based on a real person, and that every moment involving the character may have actually happened.
 However, in real life, there are a ton of circumstances and thoughts that contribute to someone’s actions and the movie did not have enough time to flesh them all out for Jeff.
 Again, everything in this movie could have been based on real events that were adapted into the movie, but I thought that Jeff’s change in behavior was something that definitely needed more focus.